An Introduction to the

 The Serendipitous Location of one "E9 00 00" Near Jump: If you search the file for all the instances of

 "E9 00 00," you'll find over 50 of them!
-But for our Code Injection Example, the only bytes we are interested in are found at offset 0x7E753 becasue they follow what can be called a motherboard manufacturer's Diagnostic Checkpoint (that is, the x86 Assembly
+But for our Code Injection Example, the only bytes we are interested in are found at offset 0x7E753 because they follow what can be called a motherboard manufacturer's Diagnostic Checkpoint (that is, the x86 Assembly

 instruction: OUT 0x80, AL) which sends a chosen Hexadecimal Code out Port 80h.
 But there is no physical bus to connect a POST (Diagnostic) Card to, so what can we do?
 Yes, inject our own